How do we teach online?

 Our step one is to develop teachers' awareness of the online teaching principles (O.R.E.O) and suggest familiar web-based tools or apps teachers have been used in my school.
 Teachers are encouraged to explore these tools and find out how to use them through colleagues who had experiences with them.

 Our step two is to do more prepping and develop online teaching capabilities.
 It has been wonderful that there are many educators sharing their experiences and reflections via social media which provided me with many ideas on what online instructors should do and should not do.
 Of course, just like everything else, we always need to consider our very own school context, environment, polices, and think about how these ideas might impact our school community and the school system.
 That's why we have decided we will not implement synchronous learning at this stage, although there are many benefits.
 We consider pastoral care issues, the internet speed, our refugee students' living condition, child protection policy, teacher training, and so on and we, as a school, feel that we are not quite ready for synchronous learning yet.
+We will only use videoconference to check in and build relationships with students, but not for content delivery.

 After reading as much as I can and discussing with my secondary school academic leadership team, we have come up with Online instructors @ KIS: Do this, Not That to provide guidance for our teachers.